OpenGVLab/InternImage/README_EN.md

 </div>

-## Technologies Introduction
+## Core Technologies
-The outstanding performance of "INTERN-2.5" in the field of cross-modal learning is due to several innovations in the core technology of multi-modal multi-task universal model, including the development of InternImage as the backbone network for visual perception, LLM as the large-scale text pre-training network for text processing, and Uni-Perceiver as the compatible decoding modeling for multi-task learning.
+The outstanding performance of "INTERN-2.5" in the field of cross-modal learning is due to several innovations in the core technology of multi-modal multi-task general model, including the development of InternImage as the backbone network for visual perception, LLM as the large-scale text pre-training network for text processing, and Uni-Perceiver as the compatible decoding modeling for multi-task learning.

 InternImage, the visual backbone network of "INTERN-2.5", has a parameter size of up to 3 billion and can adaptively adjust the position and combination of convolutions based on dynamic sparse convolution operators, providing powerful representations for multi-functional visual perception.
 Uni-Perceiver, a versatile task decoding model, encodes data from different modalities into a unified representation space and unifies different tasks into the same task paradigm, enabling simultaneous processing of various modalities and tasks with the same task architecture and shared model parameters.